 The Pace University Archives was established in April, 1981, as part of the Pace University Library System.
 Its function is to appraise, collect, organize, describe, and make available for research use records of historical, legal, fiscal, and administrative value to the University.
 The Archives is a central repository in which these records are retained and preserved.
 References and information services are provided to assist in the operation of the University and to promote a knowedge and understanding of the origins, aims, programs and goals of Pace and of the way in which they have developed since 1906.

-Connect to the Archive Grid to get additional information on documents available at the Pace University Archives.
+to get additional information on documents available at the Pace University Archives.
 The Archive Grid is a list of archival data such as historical documents, family history papers and records and personal papers maintained in different libraries, museums and archives all over the world.

 Following are some of the specialized collection that are located in the archives.